Essential steps to improve your employee retention strategy

 Here are a few areas to look at when building your retention strategy:

-Recruiting: Many companies treat their retention strategy as an afterthought to recruiting, but thoughtful hiring will prevent resentments about the job from starting in the first place.
+Many companies treat their retention strategy as an afterthought to recruiting, but thoughtful hiring will prevent resentments about the job from starting in the first place.
 Qualifying candidates on more than job experience alone can better ensure the right candidate is hired.
 Career paths and development for long-term growth with the company is also a factor.
 Many candidates will leave a position once they realize there are no options for advancement.

-Compensation: It’s true that compensation is a factor in retention, but it is also important to note that it is not the most important one.
+It's true that compensation is a factor in retention, but it is also important to note that it is not the most important one.
 A good compensation strategy includes everything your company offers as payment in a total rewards package: benefits, bonuses, rewards, career advancement, and training opportunities.
 Being paid in line with what is competitive with your industry standard is also an important influence in employee retention.

-Engagement: Ultimately employees stay at a job they enjoy.
+Ultimately employees stay at a job they enjoy.
 Work environment contributes to this, but so does company culture.
 Consider cultivating a culture of inclusiveness, transparency, and offering opportunities to build relationships amongst employees.
 Good onboarding and training practices can also encourage engagement.
-Employees who don’t have a good understanding of their responsibilities, or job expectations, can easily become frustrated and confused and will ultimately disengage with their duties and leave.
+Employees who don't have a good understanding of their responsibilities, or job expectations, can easily become frustrated and confused and will ultimately disengage with their duties and leave.

-Recognition: Recognition programs are more important than ever.
+Recognition programs are more important than ever.
 The millennial workforce is particularly sensitive to feeling invisible.
 Build a culture of “Thank You” and appreciation for your workforce while giving considerate thought to providing ongoing feedback.
 Show employees how to contribute to the overall goals of your organization and communicate that they are part of a bigger whole.
 This big-picture perspective can increase retention of your employees when they realize the value their part has on company success.

-Management: Management plays a big role in retention.
+Management plays a big role in retention.
 Managers should emphasize acknowledgement, and offer rewards to employees for a job well done.
 This too aligns with a good recognition strategy, but more importantly, it’s about ensuring managers are well within reach of your workforce.
 Balance between visibility and mentorship opportunities will ensure good manager-employee relationships are developed.
 Steer clear of micromanagement.
 Telling employees what to do and when prevents them from engaging with their role.
 This often breeds contention and can lower overall workplace morale.

 Promoting Your Retention Strategy